Lydia-Ye/MP-2/README.md

 ## Project Overview

-This project has the following class:
+This project has the following classes:

 - `BigFraction.java` includes the implementation of fraction data type.
 - `BFCalculator.java` generates a simple calculator for arithmetic expressions including fractions and integers.
 Specifically, it provides two (non-static) methods for the calculator: